 Repeat until you’re out of ingredients, ending with pudding.

 This simple dessert is impressive enough for parties, get-togethers, and for watching the fireworks on July 4th.
 And I guarantee you’ll be making this treat all year long!

-Looking for more summer desserts?
+Looking for more pound cake desserts?
 I’ve got you covered!

 - 3 cups fresh blueberries

 - In a large bowl, whisk together the instant pudding mix and milk for 2-3 minutes, or until it starts to thicken.

 - Gently fold whipped topping into pudding until just combined.
 Set aside.